Pondering John 18:4-14.

 The drama intensified!

 With Jesus’ declaration, He claimed His divinity.
-He established that all power was His and His alone.
+He established all power was His and His alone.
 What unfolds next is also astounding.
 The entire large entourage of Roman soldiers and chief priests fell to their knees.

 Jesus asked the entourage again who they wanted and they repeated, “Jesus of Nazareth.”
 Surely there is a reason Jesus asked the question twice.
-Perhaps asking the second time served the purpose of reminding them that they really only wanted Him.
+Perhaps asking the second time served the purpose of reminding them they really only wanted Him.
 They didn’t need to arrest the disciples.
 So Jesus responded, “I told you I am He.
-If you are looking for me then let these men go.”
+If you are looking for me then let these men go.“

 Peter’s rash, impetuous behavior took over.
 He responded by drawing his sword and using it to chop off the ear of the high priest’s servant.

 Jesus commanded Peter, “Put your sword away!
-Shall I not drink the cup the Father has given me?” (vs11)
+Shall I not drink the cup the Father has given me?”

 Jesus made no effort to save Himself yet He purposely saved His disciples.
 In the garden, He saved their physical lives.
 It would be at the cross where He would save their spiritual lives.